yat-labs/yat-docs/yat-docs/docs/guides/3_register.md

 There are three ways to register a new account on y.at:

 * **With an email only**.
-Login and registration will be via [magic links](#magic-links).
+A [magic link](/docs/register#magic-links) is sent to the user via email to complete their registration.
+The user's email address is marked confirmed as soon as the user has clicked the magic link provided in their email.
+After clicking the link the user is asked for a password to complete their registration.
 * **With an email and password**.
 Registration is immediate.
-Logins may use either username-password or magic link semantics.
+Logins may use either username-password.
+An initial email confirmation step where the user must click an provided confirmation [magic link](/docs/register#magic-links) is required to allow access to checkout to complete any yat purchases.
 * **With an "alternate id" and a password**.
 Affiliates and y.at partners will use this approach.
 The registration and flow is the same as for email/password.
-With "alternate id" registrations, logins must _always_ use username-password semantics, since there is no email address to receive magic links.
+With "alternate id" registrations, logins must _always_ use username-password semantics, since there is no email address to receive a magic link.

 An example code snippet for registering a new account is given in [Integrating Yats - Registering a new account](/docs/integration_general#registering-a-new-account).